-The “Vinho do Porto” is the famous Portuguese fortified wine exclusively produced in the Douro Valley, in the northern Portugal.
-Its origins date back approximately to the half of the XVII century, and cause disagreements even today.
+The “Vinho do Porto” is the famous Portuguese fortified wine exclusively produced in the Douro Valley, in northern Portugal.
+Its origins date back approximately to the half of the XVII century and cause disagreements even today.
 Let’s see why.

-Suddenly, therefore, the Portuguese wine became more affordable to import and, without the access to French wine, England demand for the “Vinho” rose up dramatically.
+Suddenly, therefore, the Portuguese wine became more affordable to import and, without access to French wine, England’s demand for “Vinho” rose up dramatically.
 It is at this point that we find different versions regarding the birth of “Vinho do Porto” as we know it today.